 A wide range of richnesses (14 to 32 taxa) has been found; wider than might be expected, with a median richness of 23 taxa (more representative of typical richnesses in the mid reaches of ringplain streams and rivers).
-During the 2012-2013 period spring (22 taxa) and summer (27 taxa) richnesses were relatively different (by 5 taxa) but near or above the median taxa number to date.
+During the 2013-2014 period spring (27 taxa) and summer (30 taxa) richnesses were relatively similar and well above the median taxa number to date.

 MCI values have had a slightly wider range (35 units) at this site than typical of sites in the mid reaches of ringplain rivers.
-The median value (109 units) has been relatively typical of mid reach sites elsewhere on the ringplain however, with the spring, 2012 (112 units) and summer, 2013 (112 units) scores typical for such a site and 3 units higher than the historical median.
-These scores categorised this site as having 'good' (spring and summer) health generically and, in terms of predictive relationships 'expected' (spring and summer) health for the mid reaches of a ringplain river.
+The median value (109 units) has been relatively typical of mid reach sites elsewhere on the ringplain however, with the spring, 2013 (116 units) and summer, 2014 (111 units) scores typical for such a site and from 2 to 7 units higher than the historical median.
+These scores categorised this site as having 'good' (spring and summer) health generically and, in terms of predictive relationships 'expected' (summer) and 'better than expected' (spring) health for the mid reaches of a ringplain river.
 The historical median score (109 units) placed this site in the 'good' and 'expected' categories for generic and predictive methods of assessment respectively.

-Characteristic macroinvertebrate taxa in the communities at this site prior to the 2012-2013 period are listed in Table 17.
+Characteristic macroinvertebrate taxa in the communities at this site prior to the 2013-2014 period are listed in Table 17.